 John Schuerholz has had a long and accomplished career in professional baseball, spending much of it here in Georgia with the Atlanta Braves.
 After a successful tenure with the Kansas City Royals, Schuerholz became general manager of the Atlanta Braves in 1990 and immediately helped the team go from worst to first, winning the National League pennant in 1991.
 The Braves established an American professional sports record by winning 14 consecutive division titles from 1991 to 2005.
-During his tenure the Braves played in the World Series as National League champions four times and won the Series in 1995.
+During his tenure the Braves played in the World Series as National League champions five times and won the Series in 1995.

 In 2007, Schuerholz was named president of the Braves.
 As president and then as vice chairman, he was instrumental in the planning and building of SunTrust Park and the mixed-use development, The Battery Atlanta, which opened in April 2017.
 Schuerholz was named Vice Chairman Emeritus by the Braves in 2018.